Speak to a qualified cancer nurse

 During the scan, you will need to lie still on a table that moves in and out of the CT scanner, which is large and round like a doughnut.
 The scan is painless and takes 5–10 minutes.

-MRI scan – An MRI (magnetic resonance imaging) scan uses a powerful magnet and radio waves to build up detailed cross-sectional pictures of the inside of your body.
-Let your medical team know if you have a pacemaker or any other metal implant as some may affect how an MRI works.
+MRI scan – An MRI (magnetic resonance imaging) scan uses a powerful magnet and radio waves to create detailed cross-sectional pictures of the inside of your body.
+Let your medical team know if you have a pacemaker or any other metal implant, as some may affect how an MRI works.

 Examination under anaesthetic

-Pelvic examination – The doctor will put a speculum into your vagina and spread the walls of the vagina apart so they can check your cervix and vagina for cancer.
+Pelvic examination – The doctor will put a speculum into your vagina and spread the walls of the vagina apart so they can check the cervix and vagina for cancer.

 Uterus – The cervix will be dilated (gently opened) and some of the cells in the lining of the uterus (endometrium) will be removed and sent to a laboratory for examination under a microscope.
 This is called a dilation and curettage (D&C).

-Bladder – A thin tube with a lens and a light called a cystoscope will be inserted into your urethra (the tube that drains urine from the bladder to the outside of the body) to examine your bladder.
+Bladder – A tube with a camera and light on the end (a cystoscope) will be inserted into your urethra (a tube that drains urine from the bladder to the outside of the body).
+This lets the doctor examine your bladder.

 Rectum – The doctor will use a gloved finger to feel for any abnormal growths inside your rectum.
 To examine your rectum more closely, the doctor may insert an instrument called a sigmoidoscope, which is a tube with an attached camera.